fablabbcn/fablabbcn-legacy-web/_posts/fabpro/2016-02-19-leka-opensource restaurant.md

 <br>

-Leka is a restaurant locally developped in Poble Nou 22@ neighborhood, it was manufactured in Fab Lab Barcelona with the support of a net of local dealers and career oces who complete the process.<br>
+Leka is a restaurant locally developped in Poble Nou 22@ neighborhood, it was manufactured in Fab Lab Barcelona with the support of a net of local dealers and workshops who complete the process.<br>
 <br>
 The restaurant is conceived as an open source platform, where all the knowledge is shared to everyone and gives it a unique character.
 By this way, all the designs, the recepies and the nutrition advice can be download from the restaurant web site.<br>
 <br>